 But how long does polished concrete last?

-Is it too good to be true?
 Before we answer that, first let’s delve into the process of concrete polishing to better understand why it’s hailed as the best in today’s flooring industry.

 How Is Polished Concrete Done?

 Polished concrete floors follow a standard step-by-step process to ensure success.
 However, there are certain factors that may affect the usual process like the condition and the age of the floor.
 Nonetheless, the installation process is as follows:

 - A professional flooring contractor will visually inspect and assess your floors to check for residual oils, paint, and cracks to see if there are areas in your concrete floor that need to be repaired.

 - The floor must be completely clean and this means any trace of stains, oil, and paint have to be removed.
 Holes and cracks must be repaired.

 - Once your floors are oil and crack-free, a chemical hardener will be applied on your floor to boost its strength.